 Most single speed and fixed gear bikes have a gear ratio somewhere between 2.6 and 3.
 The most common gearing for single speed and fixed gear road bikes and city bikes are 44/16 (2.75 gear ratio) and 46/16 (2.875 gear ratio).

 When you’re just starting out, a gear ratio of 2.7-2.8 is ideal.
-For riding in flat areas, a higher gear ratio may be preferable.
+For riding on flat ground, a higher gear ratio may be preferable.
 Single speed mountain bike gearing is usually a bit lower than road bike gearing.

 If you find that the gearing is too high or too low, you can easily change it.
 To lower the gearing (make pedaling easier), you can install a smaller chainring or a larger rear cog.
 To increase the gearing (make pedaling harder), you can install a larger chainring or smaller rear cog.